octobercms/test-plugin/readme.md

 ### Test 1: People

-A Person has a Phone (One to one relationship)
+A Person "Has One" Phone (One to one relationship)

 1. Relation Controller
 1. Record Finder